NamanSatish/namansatish.github.io/_projects/proj_2.md

     </div>
 </div>

-The gradient magnitude image after applying the DoG filter matches the results from the Gaussian filter then FDO.
+The gradient magnitude image after applying the DoG filter matches the results from the Gaussian filter and then FDO.
 Just as before, the edges are smoother and the noise is reduced, resulting in a cleaner edge detection.
 The binarized gradient magnitude image with a threshold of 0.11 was selected as it provides a good balance between edge detection and noise reduction, and all 3 threshold values match the results from the Gaussian filter then FDO.

 # Frequencies